 Will the unit appear on my academic transcript?

 If you withdraw before census date, the unit won’t appear on your academic transcript.
 If you withdraw from a unit after census date, or just stop actively studying it without further action, the unit will appear on your academic transcript.

 Depending on when you do withdraw after census, the possible academic outcomes are ‘Withdrawn late’, ‘Withdrawn fail’ or ‘Fail’.
 So, if you’re thinking you need to withdraw from a unit, do it before census date.

 What if I think I need to withdraw from a unit or course?

-If you’re experiencing difficulties, or you think you may not be able to continue studying and need to withdraw from a unit, intermit or discontinue your course, it’s best to speak to Student Central first for advice.
+If you think you may not be able to continue studying and need to withdraw from a unit, intermit or discontinue your course, speak to Student Central first for advice.
 They may be able to give you some options or help manage your study load to allow you to continue your studies.

-If you’re an international student, remember that your visa may be affected if you withdraw from units.
+If you’re an international student, your visa may be affected if you withdraw from units.

-If you still need to withdraw from a unit, intermit or discontinue, find out how on the Change your enrolment details or Intermit or discontinue webpages.
+Still need to withdraw from a unit, intermit or discontinue?
+Find out how on the Change your enrolment details or Intermit or discontinue webpages.

 What if I have more questions?

 If you need more advice about how census date will affect you, speak to us at Student Central.